hahaharry10/Practice_C/inlineIncrement/README.md

 |Inline Way|524.7|
 |Incorrect Way|127.1|

-NOTE: We are reading in processor time over 100000 iterations.
-So the differences in processing costs is minute.
+NOTE: We are reading in processor time over 100000 iterations, So the differences in processing costs is minute.

 Initial Observations: